Ambikapur, Chhattisgarh: Rail

-Ambikapur Railway Station is connected to the Anuppur railway junction, a bordering town in Madhya Pradesh, by a broad gauge railway.
+Ambikapur railway station is connected to the Anuppur railway junction, a bordering town in Madhya Pradesh, by a broad gauge railway.
 Trains reach Ambikapur from Delhi, Katni, Satna, Jabalpur, Durg, Bhopal and the state capital Raipur.
 More destinations, such as New Delhi, can be reached from Anuppur railway junction.

 Ambikapur - Delhi Special, Jabalpur - Ambikapur Express, Ambikapur – Shahdol, Ambikapur – Surajpur – Anuppur – Bilaspur – Raipur – Durg Express and Bhopal – Chirmiri Passenger run from major cities such as Delhi, Bhopal, Gwalior, Katni, Raipur and Jabalpur.

 Road

 Ambikapur is well connected by road to other major cities of Chhattisgarh such as Raipur, Bilaspur, Durg, Bhilai, Korba and Raigarh.
-Daily bus services also runs for Varanasi, prayagraj, Renukoot in U.P (170 km), Raipur (345 km) and Garhwa in Jharkhand, Aurangabad in Bihar.
+Daily bus services also run for Varanasi, prayagraj, Renukoot in U.P (170 km), Raipur (345 km) and Garhwa in Jharkhand, Aurangabad in Bihar.
 Bus services from Anuppur to Ambikapur operate via Manendragarh and Surajpur.
 The bus journeys from Bilaspur and Anuppur take between five and six hours.